augusto/http4k-gradle-ecs-fargate/README.md

 sense to live in the other module (e.g. `deploy/security.yml` could be in `infra`)

 # How do I run this?
+1. Have the aws cli configured and terraform installed.
-1. First run terraform on the infra folder (`terraform apply`).
-You might want to update the region in the variables.
+1. Run `gradle provisionInfra`.
+This will run `terraform apply` on the infra folder.
+You might want to update the region on `build.gradle`.
 Copy the output ECR url and put in build.gradle.
-Also note the output LB URL.
-2. Upload the container to ECR (`gradle jib`)
-3. Update variables in the deploy folder (image URL).
-Deploy by running terraform in the deploy folder (`terraform apply`).
+Terraform will output the LB URL, which is required later to poke the app.
+1. run `gradle deployContainer`.
+This will trigger the `jib` plugin and build the code, build the container and upload it to ECR.
-4. Poke the app using the LB url (might need a minute for the ECS task to come online).
-The LB forwards port 80 to one container and port 8080 to the second container.
+1. Poke the app using the LB url (might need a minute for the ECS task to come online).
+The LB forwards port 80 to one target group and port 8080 to the second target group.
 Both containers run the same image.

 # Issues!!
 Because we love problems!

-- At the moment, the image in ECR cannot be changed, as it's an immutable repo (good thing!), we would need to run gradle in such a way that it creates images with different tags (maybe a timestamp?) and then TF would need to pick this automatically or that would need to be passed as a variable.
 - Some values and variables have to be kept in sync manually, but this could be easily solved by setting them via [environment variables](https://www.terraform.io/docs/cli/config/environment-variables.html#tf_var_name  ) (or another solution?)
-- Supposedly terraform manages rolling deploys to ECS using the lifecycle `create_before_destroy=true` on the task definitions, but haven't tried this.
 - The containers should be changed to [distroless containers](https://github.com/GoogleContainerTools/distroless/) for security.
-- Terraform _feels like_ it's not the right tool to deploy containers, but it does the job.
 - Some logging platforms require an extra container to forward logs from cloudwatch to the SaaS solution.
 - Security roles are a bit too lax.

+Notes:
+- At the moment, the image in ECR cannot be changed, as it's an immutable repo (good thing!).
+To solve this, we use the git commit hash as the image tag.
+So to release a new version, a commit must be made.
+This works well for CI/CD envs, but not to deploy _test_ versions.
+- Looks like Terraform manages rolling deploys to ECS, but needs more testing.
+- Using Terraform to do deploys containers doesn't feel right, but it does the job.
+- Might be good to add an autoscaling group as an example, even though ECS will recover if the container aborts.